 Workforce members with Administrative privileges in the cloud must receive training and/or certifications in cloud security.

-BSMH must ensure the implementation of strong user access privileges:
+BSMH must ensure the implementation of strong user access control:

 Each new cloud solution must be brought to the attention of the Identification and Access Management team prior to implementation to allow for the development of user provisioning process flows.